-The combination of biology and chemistry is the commonest choice among applicants for medicine.
+The combination of biology and chemistry is the common choice among applicants for medicine.
 This is because chemistry is compulsory for most universities, along with a second science subject.
-Most students choose biology because it will aids studies in medical school.
+Most students choose biology because it will aid their studies while in medical school.
 Some students take a non-science subject such as a language or humanities subject to demonstrate diversity.

 Some students decide to do four A2 subjects with the aim of increasing their chance of getting an A*.
-However, you need to balance that carefully with the increase in workload that four subjects will bring, impacting on your quality of life (and possibly your grades!).
+However, you need to balance that carefully with the increase in workload that four subjects will bring; this may impact your quality of life and possibly your grades.

 For the International Baccalaureate (IB) you will need a minimum of 36 out of 45 points to be considered for entry to medical school.
 For students taking Scottish Highers, five highers at grade A are usually required.
 However, each medical school varies in their exact requirements.

 The EPQ is an optional project that is equivalent to an AS subject.
 It is possible to achieve an A* grade for an EPQ.
 The EPQ can be based on any academic topic.
 Students my take an EPQ based on a written dissertation, a hand-made model or even an event such as a charity production.
-To fulfil the criteria of an EPQ, you also have to submit a reflection (which assesses your progress as well as your thoughts on what you achieved) and present the results.
+To fulfil the criteria of an EPQ, you have to submit a reflection which assesses your progress, your thoughts on what you achieved and present the results.

-Many universities like the EPQ as an opportunity to see how a student has delved deeper into a portion of work.
+Many universities like the EPQ as it is an opportunity to see how a student has delved deeper into a portion of work.
 Moreover, it develops the student’s organisational, self-directed learning, and presentation skills.